SmithLabBio/popai/docs/usage/cli_tutorial.rst

 ==========================================

 Now, we are ready to train the networks implemented in delimitpy. delimitpy includes three network architectures:
-    1. a Random Forest classifier that takes as input the bins of the multidimensional SFS (mSFS).
+    1. A Random Forest classifier that takes as input the bins of the multidimensional SFS (mSFS).
-    2. a Fully Connected Neural Network that takes as input the bins of the multidimensional SFS (mSFS).
+    2. A Fully Connected Neural Network that takes as input the bins of the multidimensional SFS (mSFS).
     3. A Convolutional Neural Network that takes as input the jSFS between all pairs of populations.

 To train networks, we will use the command-line tool *train_models*.
 It takes the following arguments::